antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 ### Automatic (Windows only-ish)

-To install all required components, and apply required configurations for this proxy, just run included PowerShell Script `setup.ps1` on a PowerShell terminal.
+To install all required components, and apply required configurations for this proxy, there are two ways to do it:

+1. Execute/Run included batch script `setup.cmd` by doing double click on it.
-There are a number of ways to do this, but the easiest way, in my opinion, is to do right click on the file, and select "Run with PowerShell".
+2. Execute/Run included PowerShell script `setup.ps1` by doing right click on the file, and select "Run with PowerShell".

 ### Manual

 Once downloaded latest version of all file (available on `releases` section), open a PowerShell terminal and navigate to scripts location, and follow these steps.

-Also, please note that following commands will use the same names as `setup.ps1` script.
+Also, please note that the following commands are the same as the included on both `setup.*` scripts.

 #### 1. Create Proxy's own virtual environment.